Introducing C1:

 Protected during learning and updates

-This design means reliable recall, clear reasoning, and protection during learning.
-It also allows for audits and controlled updates.
+This design supports reliable recall, clear reasoning, and protection during continued learning — and enables audits and controlled updates.

 How C1 compares to Transformer Models